annoyedmilk/Business-Card/README.md

-# Yet Another Tiny Arcade Business Card 🎮
+# Yet Another PCB Business Card 🎮

 Turn your pocket into an arcade with this business-card-sized gaming console!
 Powered by the CH32V003 RISC-V microcontroller, this project brings classic gaming to an ultra-portable form factor.